 Let’s face it.
 Genealogy isn’t cheap.
-Between the database subscriptions and the family tree software it adds up.
-It doesn’t matter whether you are just starting out and not ready to spend the money, or if you are on a budget for any other reason.
-It is still possible to research your ancestry in Sweden with these free tools.
+Between the website subscriptions and the family tree apps it adds up.
+It doesn’t matter if you’re just starting out and not ready to spend the money, or if you are on a budget for any other reason.
+It is still possible to research your ancestry in Sweden with these free tools for Swedish genealogy.

 (SWE means the interface is only in available in Swedish.)

-2. Google Translate – Most records you will use old spelling.
+Google Translate – Most records use old spelling.
 (The last big spelling reform was in 1906.)
 But Google Translate is surprisingly good for translating old, odd words.

-3. Swedish Genealogical Word List at Family Search – Word lists can be hit or miss.
+Swedish Genealogy Word List – Word lists can be hit or miss.
 But this has a structure that makes it usable without knowing Swedish grammar.
-And it comes in a 31 page version that can be downloaded!
+It also has general tips for reading old Swedish.
+Yes, it’s from Find a Swede. 😉

 5. Facebook groups – Search “Swedish genealogy” and you will find a few groups with helpful fellow researchers.
 If you are feeling adventurous, search “släktforskning” (family research) and join a Swedish group or two.
 You can post your question in English!
 Or join one of the many bilingual local groups named “My ancestors are from Jämtland” and the like.